-However, if at least two delegates make a

-request, the vote shall be taken by ballot.
+However, if at least two delegates, or the Executive Committee, make a request, the vote shall be taken by ballot.
 Should there be an equal division of vote, the President shall cast the deciding vote.

 Voting by proxy will not be permitted and no delegate shall represent or vote for any other member nation.